evkx/evkx.github.io/content/models/audi/q6_e-tron/q6_e-tron_quattro/_index.md

 Audi Q6 e-tron quattro has an all-wheel drive system supported by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.

-The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-It uses steel springs and hydraulic dampers.
 The Standard suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 184 mm.

+You can order Audi Q6 e-tron quattro with an alternative Sport suspension.
+The Sport suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
+The ground clearance with this suspension is 164 mm.

+You can order Audi Q6 e-tron quattro with an alternative Adaptive Air Suspension suspension.
 The front suspension and rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 185 mm, and the maximum is 224 mm.

 ### Steering